VK3YE amateur radio pages

 Later on you can boost your range with higher power.
 Or make what you have more effective with improved audio.
 There may be the search for components like modulation transformers, high voltage capacitors, coils and more.
 The quest for more power and a bigger signal and wider coverage represents another retreading of the path that early AM broadcast stations took.

 Interested in joining the 'AM club'?
 Watch the videos below to see various facets of AM amateur radio operating.
-Most involve portable operating of low power equipment on 160 and 40 metres.
+Most involve portable operating of low power equipment on 160, 40 or 10 metres.
 They demonstrate the success possible even with low power with an allegedly inefficient mode.

 500mW 160m AM homebrew transceiver from beach